-- use principles of programming and content management to create a functional and maintainable product - write and edit copy for interactive media products, using correct spelling, following rules of grammar and punctuation, and which is suited to target audience - choose correct assets to meet project goals - create a clear and effective interface following best practices - use creative images that are appropriate to the design theme of the site or application - edit and output video projects for distribution over the Web and other distribution formats - edit existing audio material to meet appropriate sound requirements. - create attractive animations within specified parameters and constraints relating to the target platform and medium and that are suitable for intended purpose - integrate streaming of audio and video content effectively for complex\ projects - develop standards compliant web pages that are cross-browser, cross platform and cross-devise compatible, accessible and highly useable - use an appropriate mark-up language to control the structure of the site/application, in compliance with relevant standards, guidelines or conventions - use cascading style-sheets (CSS) to control the presentation of web pages - combine media technologies effectively - use industry standard coding techniques to create a dynamic and complex\ web site - manipulate, validate and store data in a variety of forms - employ Interface components, load external assets, and display information in a variety of forms - build full, production-ready e-commerce web applications, including shopping carts - develop, produce and implement content for online and/or mobile environments, e-learning, interactive installations and/or social networks, as well as for commercial, entertainment, educational and public environments confidently - test and debug a product to support its correct operation within specified parameters and with typical end users identify and analyze ethical and professional issues arising in an online environment.
+- use principles of programming and content management to create a functional and maintainable product - write and edit copy for interactive media products, using correct spelling, following rules of grammar and punctuation, and which is suited to target audience - choose correct assets to meet project goals - create a clear and effective interface following best practices - use creative images that are appropriate to the design theme of the site or application - edit and output video projects for distribution over the Web and other distribution formats - edit existing audio material to meet appropriate sound requirements - create attractive animations within specified parameters and constraints relating to the target platform and medium and that are suitable for intended purpose - integrate streaming of audio and video content effectively - develop standards compliant web pages that are cross-browser, cross platform and cross-devise compatible, accessible and highly useable - use an appropriate mark-up language to control the structure of the site/application, in compliance with relevant standards, guidelines or conventions - use cascading style-sheets (CSS) to control the presentation of web pages - combine media technologies effectively - use industry standard coding techniques to create a dynamic web site. - manipulate, validate and store data in a variety of forms - employ Interface components, load external assets, and display information in a variety of forms - develop, produce and implement content for a variety of environments. - test and debug a product to support its correct operation within specified parameters and with typical end users identify and analyze ethical and professional issues arising in an online environment.

-- analyze issues relating to the concepts of intellectual property and copyright as well as other issues that occur commonly in the interactive media field - outline a legal contract compensating for the services of an interactive media professional/s - analyze issues of privacy, confidentiality and data protection that arise during the implementation of a media project - comply with all laws, regulations, agreements and requirements - analyze an ethical conflict and provide rationales for decision reached apply research and conceptual skills to propose optimal solutions for mobile/multimedia/Web development problems.
+- analyze issues relating to the concepts of intellectual property and copyright as well as other issues that occur commonly in the interactive media field - identify the parts of a legal contract compensating for the services of interactive media professionals - discuss the issues of privacy, confidentiality and data protection in relationship to a media project - comply with all laws, regulations, agreements and requirements - analyze ethical conflicts and provide rationales for decisions apply research and conceptual skills to propose possible solutions for mobile/multimedia/Web development problems.

-- search out credible resources to keep abreast of current and emerging trends in interactive media design, concepts and use of technology - access resources that provide best practice information for all aspects of an interactive media project - access market research to identify market gaps and opportunities to develop products - access credible resources for relevant standards and conventions relating to all aspects of the media field - locate sources of materials (audio, video, authoring etc.) suitable for meeting the creative aspects of any project - solve basic and complex\ problems using a variety of innovative methods and approaches select and use creative and critical thinking techniques in the effective design, development and implementation of a complex interactive media project.
+- search out credible resources to keep abreast of current trends in interactive media design, concepts and use of technology - access resources that provide best practice information for all aspects of an interactive media project - access market research to identify market gaps and opportunities to develop products - access credible resources for relevant standards and conventions relating to the media field - locate sources of materials (audio, video, authoring etc.) suitable for meeting the creative aspects of a project - solve basic problems using a variety of innovative methods and approaches use creative and critical thinking techniques in the effective design, development and implementation of an interactive media project.

-- discuss the process of thinking within a critical framework - apply critical thinking tools and techniques to resolve complex\ problems within a media project - reflect upon the process used to create an interactive media project describing impact of own contribution to the project - integrate and draw upon a wide range of materials/experiences to create a complex\ interactive media project - explore different ways of using familiar tools and techniques - produce a project that meets the technical, creative and resource requirements of an interactive media project at a professional level evaluate the financial, technical and artistic success of a complex\ interactive media project.
+- describe the process of thinking within a critical framework - apply critical thinking tools and techniques to resolve basic problems within a media project - reflect upon the process used to create an interactive media project describing impact of own contribution to the project - integrate and draw upon a wide range of materials/experiences to create an interactive media project - explore different ways of using familiar tools and techniques - produce a project that meets the technical, creative and resource requirements of an interactive media project at a professional level contribute to the assessment of the financial, technical and artistic success of an interactive media project.